1 Introduction to Metawidget

 [Important]Second Goal Of Metawidget

-Metawidget does not try to 'own' the entire UI - it focusses on creating native sub-widgets for slotting into existing UIs
+Metawidget does not try to 'own' the entire UI - it focuses on creating native sub-widgets for slotting into existing UIs

 You slot Metawidget alongside your standard UI components, often combining several Metawidgets on the same screen.
 We'll see how this works later.

-Currently the name, age and retired fields are arranged alphabetically in the UI - their order does not match the way they are defined in the Person class.
-This is because field ordering information is not retained within Java class files (as per the Java Language Specification).
+Currently the name, age and retired properties are arranged alphabetically in the UI - their order does not match the way they are defined in the Person class.
+This is because property ordering information is not retained within Java class files (as per the Java Language Specification).

 Annotate the Person class as shown below (lines to add are highlighted):